mikuso/ocpp-rpc/docs-src/getting-started.md

 // send a BootNotification request and await the response const bootResponse = await cli.call('BootNotification', {
-    chargePointVendor: "ocpp-rpc",
+    chargePointModel: 'OCPP 1.6 charger',
-    chargePointModel: "ocpp-rpc",
+    chargePointVendor: 'ocpp-rpc co.'
 });

-// check that the server accepted the client if (bootResponse.status === 'Accepted') {
+// check that the server's registration status of the client is accepted before proceeding if (bootResponse.status === 'Accepted') {

     // send a Heartbeat request and await the response